 - that it is very easy to get in or out of a project

 Disadvantages of a matrix organization

 - that the participants get confused by conflicting interests.
 The functional managers often have different priorities and interests than the project leaders

-- people spend a lot of time reporting upwards
+- people spend. lot of time reporting upwards

 - these organizations are difficult to manage

 - political skills are often more valued than technical skills